The-Singularity-Research/FinTech-Time-Series/README.md

 Quantum Machine Learning for FinTech and Time Series Data

 ## Quantum Neural Networks for FinTech Time Series Function Fitting
 This repository is for developing quantum neural network models for fitting one-dimensional time series data and noisy signals.
 It is modified from the model presented in PennyLane [Function fitting with a quantum neural network](https://pennylane.ai/qml/app/quantum_neural_net.html).
-We modify the code presented in the default notebook downloaded from PennyLane so that it works using synthetic data created by the user.
+We modify the code presented in the default notebook downloaded from PennyLane so that it works using synthetic data created by the user, and we train a model on several years worth of drug sales data.

 ![alt text](noisy_sine.png)